webmultipliers/blockstudio-boilerplate/README.md

 Most projects will bundle these directories in an `includes` folder.
 You do you, though.

 Directories I typically include:
-- Reading
+- `/reading` — For anything related to reading content on the site.
-- Writing
+- `/editing` — For anything related to editing content on the site.
-- Editing
+- `/writing` — For anything related to writing content on the site.
-- Branding
+- `/branding` — For site-wide branding and settings.

 ### 📁 Plugins
 The `Blockstudio\Build` class is initated in the `example/plugins/` directory to serve as the home for all code snippets extending any plugins installed on the site.
 Often plugins will require you to add code your theme's `functions.php` file or through a code snippet plugin.